prody/ProDy/doc/tutorial.rst

 :ref:`fetchpdb` and :ref:`blastpdb` examples show other ways to access the Protein Data Bank (|pdb|) content.

+For more details of atomic objects see :ref:`atomic`.
 :class:`~atomic.AtomGroup` instances can be build from scratch or parsers for other file types (e.g. mol2) can be developed.
 The example in :ref:`atomgroup` can be helpful to this aim.